GianlucaP106/gotmux/README.md

 # gotmux

-Gotmux is a library to interact with tmux.
-It communicates using the tmux CLI.
-It aims to be a completed library for tmux.
+Gotmux is a comprehensive library designed to interact with tmux, communicating through the tmux CLI and aiming to offer complete functionality for tmux integration.

 ## Installation